neondatabase/website/content/guides/llamaindex-postgres-search-images.md

 - `@astrojs/vercel`: The adapter that allows you to server-side render your Astro application on Vercel.

 With this, your Astro application is all set to run in the development mode and deploy to Vercel without changes.
-Now, let' configure connection to Postgres (powered by Neon) to index and query from a given set of images.
+Now, let' configure connection to Postgres to index and query from a given set of images.

 ## Setting up a Postgres Database Connection